Space: Above and Beyond: Ending

-The final episode ends in a cliffhanger, with T. C. McQueen badly injured and most of the major cast apparently killed or missing in action, with only Cooper Hawkes and Nathan West left.
-Yet with Earth in a much stronger strategic position, there is hope despite the losses and sacrifices.
+The final episode of the series ends in a cliffhanger, with T. C. McQueen badly injured and most of the major cast apparently killed or missing in action, with only Cooper Hawkes and Nathan West left.
+Yet, with Earth in a much stronger strategic position, there is hope, despite the losses and sacrifices.
 These closing elements of the plot were written at a point when the producers knew that the show was likely to be canceled.